-Smoky, sweet, and over-the-top delicious, these Strawberry-Chipotle Bacon Meatballs are an outstanding hors d’oeuvre or appetizer.
-You’re guests will flip for them!
+Smoky, sweet, and over-the-top delicious, this Strawberry Strawberry Chipotle Bacon-Meatball Appetizer is an outstanding, and your guests will flip for it!
 There is so much deliciousness going on here — it’s almost out of control.
 Somewhere between the sweet and spicy Strawberry-Chipotle Compote and the mouthwatering smoky Bacon-Meatballs, you might just loose your mind.
 (Only for a moment — until the next bite, that is.)

 - grape seed oil for the pan

-- 2½ teaspoons finely finely diced chipotle peppers in adobo sauce
+- 2½ teaspoons chipotle peppers in adobo sauce, diced

 - 3 strips bacon my favorite is Applewood Smoked Niman Ranch